Risk Awareness in HTN Planning: Related Work

 HTN planning is translated into classical planning to compute heuristics that are then used to guide searching for plans~\cite{holler2018generic,holler2020htn}.
 These heuristics estimate the number of decompositions and number of actions required to accomplish a given objective.
 The approach can be adapted to solve cost-optimal plans.
 In particular, if an admissible heuristic that enables the computation of optimal-cost plans is used in the relaxed classical planning model, then it can be used to compute cost-optimal plans in the HTN model.
 Another study translates HTN planning into propositional logic, where optimal plans are defined in terms of their length~\cite{behnke2019finding}.

 Another approach requires users to annotate abstract tasks with lower and upper bounds on the costs of the possible plans that these tasks can be used for~\cite{marthi2007angelic,marthi2008angelic}.
 These values are used to speed up the search towards cost-optimal plans.
 Unlike this approach, we do not require any additional domain-specific information to be encoded.
-Also this approach follows only the risk-neutral attitude.
+Also, this approach follows only the risk-neutral attitude.

-User ratings and social trust are employed as an indicator for choosing preferable methods when composing Web services in~\cite{kuter2009semantic}.
-In this specific domain, user ratings and social trust can be seen as different attitudes toward some social phenomenon.
+User ratings and social trust are employed as indicators for choosing preferable methods when composing Web services in~\cite{kuter2009semantic}.
+In this specific domain, user ratings and social trust can be seen as different attitudes toward some social phenomena.
 Our work abstracts away such specificities by proposing a general framework that allows incorporating attitudes and accounting for risks and/or uncertainty in HTN planning for any domain.

 Although the presented approaches operate in deterministic domains, since they are based on averaging costs out to compute cost-optimal plans, they all can be adapted to domains with risk-inducing actions.
-However, the attitude that they follow correspond only to a risk-neutral attitude.
+However, the attitude that they follow corresponds only to a risk-neutral attitude.